Information Society (band): Founding, influences, and initial albums (1982–1992)

-The audio samples from Star Trek were authorized for use on the album partially thanks to the efforts of Adam Nimoy, fan of the band and son of Star Trek's Leonard Nimoy.
+The audio samples from Star Trek were authorized for use on the album partially thanks to the efforts of Adam Nimoy, a fan of the band and son of Star Trek's Leonard Nimoy.
 The album sold out its initial pressing in the United States in two weeks.
 Information Society peaked at number 25 on the Billboard 200, and was certified gold within five months of its release in the US.
 The disc was one of the few to use CD+G, which included digital graphics on the compact disc version in addition to the music.
-The graphics for the CD+G portion can be seen on the Information Society Web site along with computer-based information which has been included on other releases.
+The graphics for the CD+G portion can be seen on the Information Society website along with computer-based information which has been included on other releases.
 The songs "What's On Your Mind (Pure Energy)" and "Walking Away" were used in a sampler disc bundled with the Sega CD to showcase the console's CD+G capability, using the same graphics as the album.

 During this time the band released an anonymous single (composed of two tracks from their forthcoming second album) under the name Think Tank.
 Years later, Robb would release tracks under the name Think Tank through the formerly-fictional record label Hakatak.

+Information Society made a guest appearance on the soap opera "General Hospital" in 1990, performing their hit song "What's on Your Mind (Pure Energy)."
+This crossover helped introduce their music to a broader audience beyond the typical music scene.

-They also had a song – the instrumental track "Hit Me" – placed on the soundtrack to the film Earth Girls Are Easy.
-By 1989 Information Society joined the "Club MTV Tour" which also included Paula Abdul, Milli Vanilli, Tone Loc, Was (Not Was) and Lisa Lisa.
+Their song, the instrumental track "Hit Me", was placed on the soundtrack to the science-fiction comedy film Earth Girls Are Easy.
+By 1989, Information Society joined the "Club MTV Tour" that also included Paula Abdul, Milli Vanilli, Tone Loc, Was (Not Was) and Lisa Lisa.

 The second release, Hack (1990), was not as successful, but had a top 40 entry with "Think", which also went to number five on the Dance Club/Play Songs list.
 "How Long" went to number 20 on the Dance Club/Play Songs list.
 The album managed to sell quite well in late 1990, staying on the Billboard charts for 14 weeks, peaking at number 77.
 Music videos were produced for those two tracks, but only "Think" got video airplay; the Adam Ant-directed spot for "How Long" was put aside as nobody involved was happy with it.
 A third single, "Now That I Have You", was remixed and sent out to DJs but was never released.
-In January 1991 the band performed at the Rock In Rio II festival in front of 190,000 fans at the Maracana Stadium.
+In January 1991 the band performed at the Rock In Rio II festival in front of 190,000 fans at the Maracanã Stadium.